-A) We use the Gaussian, Lognormal, or Schulz distribution function (where width =Sigma (STD), Npts = number of points to average over the distribution, Nsigma = number (of which times sigma is the distance from the center over the distribution function).
-Proper values for Npts and Nsigmas may be 10 to 30 and 2.5 to 5, respectively.
-The sigma is fittable and its unit is the same as the host parameter while others are unitless.
-Another way of defining the sigma is " the polydispersity multiplied by the value of the parameter for the dispersion".
+A) The SansView provides Gaussian, flat, Lognormal, or Schulz distribution function (where PD =Sigma (STD)/mean, Sig=Sigma (for angles), Npts = number of points to average over the distribution, Nsigma = number (of which times sigma is the distance from the center over the distribution function).
+Proper values for Npts and Nsigmas may be 10 to 30 and 2.5 to 5, respectively depending on the distribution function chosen.
+The PD/Sig is fittable but frequently it becomes saturated

-B) Using a customized model:
+B) Using a customized function:

-Users can make two columns of a distribution function, and open the functional data file from a fitting panel with polydispersity ON.
-The file should includes two columns of data where the first column is consistent with the values of the parameter and the 2nd column is for weighting factors.
-(Note that this user data will override the corresponding parameter value (eg., radius) so that the parameter will become no longer fittable.)
-An example of the user function is;
+Users can make two columns of a distribution function, and open the file from 'array' function option.
+The file should include two columns of data where the first column is the values of the parameter and the 2nd column is the weighting factors.
+(Note that this values will override the corresponding mean value (eg., radius) so that the parameter will become no longer active.)
+An example of the distribution functions is;

-radian weight
+weight

-0.707 0.4
+0.4

-1.14 1
+1

-1.414 0.4
+0.4

 - X-13.
-Customized models: Users can define their own model function in the plugin folder of the sansview folder.
-Take a look and modify the sample file in the folder, or create a new one.
-Then the model function will be show up under "Customized model" menu in the menu bar.
+Customized models: Users can define their own SANS model function in the plugin folder of the SansView folder.
+Take a look and modify the sample files in the folder, or create a new one.
+If it compiled OK, the model function will be show up under "Customized model" menu in the menu bar.
 See Appendix or the example files in the plugins folder of SansView folder for more details. - X-14.
-Append a data to graph (1d only): Follow the Chapter I-1 and -2, it will be asked that whether or not you want to append to the data.
-Say yes if you want to.
-(It will append the data in the highlighted (blue) plot).
-To highlight a plot just click on any where in the plot panel.
+Startup Setting: A 'StartupSetting' is found under the 'View' in the menu.
+With the current option selected, the default View will be changed after restarting the SansView; for example, if you don't want the DataExplorer panel shown, select the current option after the DataExplorer closed, etc. The SansView will try to remember as much as close to the View you current have.